-The Table widget and annotation tools can combine to create a powerful platform for teacher feedback and student self-assessment.
+The Table widget and inline feedback tools can combine to create a powerful platform for teacher comments and student self-assessment.

-There are three key elements to building and utilising a rubric iin Stile to achieve an effective evaluation:
+There are three key elements to building and utilizing a rubric in Stile to achieve an effective evaluation:

-- Use the Table widget to clearly define the scale of comprehension and completion;
+- Use the Table question widget to clearly define the scale of comprehension and completion;

 - Allow the student to self-assess and submit their work;

-- Use the Annotation tool to highlight the appropriate column and add inline feedback to student remarks.
+- Use inline feedback to highlight the appropriate column and add comments to student remarks.

-- The Self Assessment column is left blank for students to fill in.
+- The Self Assessment column in the example above is left blank for students to fill in.
 This column can be optional.

-- The Annotation tool can be used by the teacher to visually highlight the correct mark in each category.
+- Inline feedback can be used by the teacher to visually highlight the correct mark in each category.
 The highlights will be visible to the student.

-- It can also be used to add inline feedback to the student's self-assessment.
+- It can also be used to add comments to the student's self-assessment.

-Start by adding a table to a lesson.
+Start by adding a Table question to a Lesson.
 Rows and columns can be added or removed as needed.

 Use the left column to list the skills demonstrated or topics covered.
 Use the top row to create the scale of proficiency (A, B, C or 2, 1, 0, etc).
 Add some shading to these cells to visually differentiate them from the rest of the table.